Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 • Licorice

-The eggplant parmesan was also in vogue for a time.
-While this dish may have been contributing to labor, it is probably not due to the eggplant but rather to the seasonings in the dish.
-Both basil and oregano are herbs contraindicated in pregnancy due to their potential ability to start labor.
+Eggplant parmesan was also in vogue for a time as a suspected labor inducer.
+While this dish may have been seen as contributing to labor, the seasonings in the dish were the most likely culprits.
+Both basil and oregano are herbs contraindicated in pregnancy due to their potential ability to stimulate uterine contractions.

-Pineapple is not supposed to induce labor, but rather is thought to be a cervical ripening agent that stimulates prostaglandins, although this has not been proven.
+Pineapple is not thought to induce labor, but rather is thought to act as a cervical ripening agent that stimulates prostaglandin production, although this has not been scientifically proven.

-Licorice, real licorice candy, the black kind, is thought to also stimulate the production of prostaglandins.
+Real licorice candy, the black kind, is thought to also stimulate the production of prostaglandins.
 This is due to the chemical, glycyrrhizin.
-Eating lots of licorice might also result in mild diarrhea, which causes intestinal contractions that may lead to sympathetic uterine contractions.
+Eating excessive amounts of licorice might also result in mild diarrhea, which causes intestinal contractions that may lead to sympathetic uterine contractions.
 This type of licorice can also be found in tablet form.
-Again, no definitive research suggests that licorice can induce labor.
+Again, no definitive research suggests that licorice can induce labor or that abnormally large amounts should be ingested.

-When looking for foods that induce labor, only consume them if they are something you normally select.
-There's just not enough evidence to say they work for certain, and in which cases they may cause more harm than help, so the choice is yours.
+As there is no definitive research to support foods that induce labor, only consume them if it is something you normally select.
+There's just not enough evidence to say they work for certain, and in which cases they may actually cause harm.

 References